jak-o-lantern/BachelorthesisEditMode/README.md

 In order to use the metagenomic pipeline as described below, the installation of different programs is necessary when using the conda method and when not working in a pre set-up environment.
 Therefore, different environments running with different versions of Python are required.
 This project uses one main environment with Python Version 3.8 that contains most programs. <p>Furthermore four different environments were created using Python Versions 2.7.15, 2.7.18, 3.6 and 3.7.8.
 Prokka was installed in a clean environment without other programs.
 Therefore, switching between environments to use certain programs is necessary. <p> To deactivate an environment <code> conda deactivate </code>  is used, to activate a new environment <code> conda activate environment_name </code>  is used.
 Installation was conducted with <code> conda install program_name </code>  unless otherwise specified, installing all dependencies if not yet installed.

 <h4> Environment 1: "metagenomics" </h4>
 This is the main environment used for this project running on Python 3.8.5.
-The installed programs are:
+The installed programs are: <p>
 - FastQC (v0.11.9) <p>
 - BBTools (BBduk, BBMap) (Ver.
 38.18) <p>
 - MEGAHIT (v1.2.9) <p>